-A limitation of using either groundwater or rainfall-runoff models as currently applied is that these models do not necessarily correspond to the space or time scales relevant for quantifying the significance of water losses to the Sydney water supplies.
+A limitation of using either groundwater or rainfall-runoff models as currently applied is that these models do not necessarily correspond to the space or time scales relevant for quantifying the significance of water losses to the Greater Sydney water supplies.

 Water balances need to be put in the context of an appropriate time domain.
-The greatest consequences of mining on surface water supply volumes are likely to be during extreme drought periods.
+The greatest consequences of mining on surface water supply volumes are likely to be during or in the months preceding extreme drought periods.
 Therefore, water balances should include drought periods and results for these periods should be highlighted.

-The principal water volumes of relevance for Sydney water supplies are the reservoir storage volumes.
+The principal water volumes of relevance for Greater Sydney water supplies are the reservoir storage volumes.
 However the current water balance models do not attempt to simulate the reservoir catchment scale.
-For this reason, the outflows and evaporation losses from any reservoir should not be compared with the surface water losses calculated from the existing aroundwater models.
-130 A more useful and appropriate comparison would require the groundwater model to cover the groundwater catchment area of the reservoir and include cumulative losses due to mining.
+For this reason, the outflows and evaporation losses from any reservoir should not be compared with the surface water losses calculated from the existing groundwater models.173 A more useful and appropriate comparison would require the groundwater model to cover the groundwater catchment area of the reservoir and include cumulative losses due to mining.